apache/predictionio/engines/src/main/java/recommendations/tutorial1-develop.md

 ## Step 4.
 Test run DataSource

-A very simple testdata/ratings.csv is provided inside testdata/ directory for quick testing.
+Before you deploy algorithm with PredictionIO workflow for deployment, you may wanna run some tests to go through the data pipeline step by step to make sure things are working fine.

-It is comma-delimited rating file.
-Each row represents user ID, item ID, and the rating value.
+A very simple testdata/ratings.csv is provided for quick testing.
+Each row of the file represents user ID, item ID, and the rating value.

 ```
 1,1,2